HELIOS APP (Viking Centro App)

 Information Architecture

-The project has progressed through various phases during the course of its development.
-Thanks to its dynamic nature as a constantly evolving product, we have been able to refine the direction of the application within its ecosystem.
+Thanks to its dynamic nature as a constantly evolving product, we have been able to refine the direction of the app within its ecosystem.

 How the Structure Works